 Having said that, I’ve had plenty of bad Spring Rolls in my time.
 Ranging from mislabelled vegetarian spring rolls which turned out to be meat (luckily I always check first!) to soggy wrappers, greasy wrappers and lacklustre fillings packed full of just cabbage – I’ve experienced it all.

 These vegetable spring rolls are absolutely nothing like that.
 They’re so crispy that when I was cutting them open the pastry shattered!
 They’re light and completely non-greasy, which makes them so addictive and moreish without any bad aftertaste or guilt.
 The vegetable stuffing inside is subtly seasoned with the deep richness of soy sauce, nuttiness of sesame oil and pungent spice of garlic & green chillis which allows the flavour of the vegetables to shine through.
 A flirtatious sprinkling of sesame seeds on top just finishes it off marvellously.

-If you haven’t accidentally eaten 20 spring rolls are at once because they were so good, you haven’t tasted proper spring rolls!
+If you haven’t accidentally eaten 20 spring rolls all at once because they were so good, you haven’t tasted proper spring rolls!

 These Vegetable Spring Rolls are Vegan and Nut Free!

 Yes, you read that right!
 This recipe is Vegan, Dairy Free and Nut Free, which means it’s great for people with allergies.

 Please note that you do need to be careful about Spring Roll Wrappers being Dairy Free or Vegan – some of the more popular brands have milk in them.
 As always, especially if you have allergies, make sure you scan the ingredients throughly.
 I recommend Taj Spring Roll Pastry, which is both Vegan and Dairy Free.